mavlink/mavlink-devguide/en/services/mission.md

 In either case, the mission cannot be restarted unless it is [reset](#resetting-missions).

 While the mission is executing the current mission item can be changed via MAVLink ([MAV_CMD_DO_SET_MISSION_CURRENT](#MAV_CMD_DO_SET_MISSION_CURRENT)).
-Note however that this does not reset the jump counters, and if the mission is complete, will not restart the mission.
+Note however that unless the command [resets the mission](#resetting-missions), this does not reset the jump counters, and if the mission is complete, will not restart the mission.

 ### Starting Missions